0bitpixel/ascii-pres/SPEC.md

     - `option = value`
     - `long optionname=long value`
 - SECTION `content` *must not* contain string `ENDSECTION` verbatim.
+- { } multiline delimiters must be surrounded by whitespace, as they are handled as a token.

 #### 2.1.2.
 Implemented Sections
 - `format`